Zen in the United States: Philip Kapleau

 Sanbo Kyodan's first American member was Philip Kapleau, who first traveled to Japan in 1945 as a court reporter for the war crimes trials.
 In 1947, Kapleau visited D. T. Suzuki at Engaku-ji in Japan and in the early 1950s was a frequent attendee of Suzuki's Columbia lectures.
 In 1953, he returned to Japan, where he met with Nakagawa Soen, a protégé of Nyogen Senzaki.
 At Nakagawa's recommendation, he began to study with Harada and later with Yasutani.
 In 1965, he published a book, The Three Pillars of Zen, which recorded a set of talks by Yasutani outlining his approach to practice, along with transcripts of dokusan interviews and some additional texts.

 The book and Sanbo Kyodan's approach became popular in America and Europe.
 In 1965 Kapleau returned to America and, in 1966, established the Rochester Zen Center in Rochester, New York, making him the first American-born Zen priest to found a training temple.
 In 1967, Kapleau had a falling-out with Yasutani over Kapleau's moves to Americanize his temple, after which it became independent of Sanbo Kyodan.
 This created questions regarding lineage since Kapleau never officially was granted transmission from Yasutani.
-The Rochester Zen Center is now part of a network of related centers in the United States, Canada, Europe, Mexico, and New Zealand, referred to collectively as the Cloud Water Sangha.
+The Rochester Zen Center is now led by Bodhin Kjolhede with a network of related centers in the United States, Europe, Mexico, and New Zealand, referred to collectively as the Cloud Water Sangha.

 One of Kapleau's early disciples was Toni Packer, who left Rochester in 1981 to found a nonsectarian meditation center, not specifically Buddhist or Zen.

 Robert Aitken

-Robert Aitken is another American member of Sanbo Kyodan.
+Robert Aitken (June 19, 1917 – August 5, 2010) was another American member of Sanbo Kyodan.
 He was introduced to Zen as a prisoner in Japan during World War II.
 After returning to the United States, he studied with Nyogen Senzaki in Los Angeles in the early 1950s.
 In 1959, while still a Zen student, he founded the Diamond Sangha, a zendo in Honolulu, Hawaii.
 Three years later the Diamond Sangha hosted the first US visit by Yasutani Hakuun, who visited the US six more times before 1969.
 Aitken traveled frequently to Japan and became a disciple of Yamada Koun, Yasutani's successor as head of the Sanbo Kyodan.
 Aitken and the Diamond Sangha first hosted Eido Tai Shimano's immigration to the U.S., encouraged by Soen Nakagawa.
 Aitken became a dharma heir of Yamada's, authored more than ten books, and developed the Diamond Sangha into an international network with temples in the United States, Argentina, Germany, and Australia.

 In 1995, he and his organization split with Sanbo Kyodan in response to reorganization of the latter following Yamada's death.
 The Diamond Sangha network includes a number of practice centers in the U.S. and abroad.
 The Diamond Sangha Teachers' Circle, an international group of Aitken Roshi's successors (1st and 2nd generation), meets every 18 months.
 The Pacific Zen Institute led by John Tarrant, Aitken's first Dharma successor, continues as an independent Zen line.